CONP-PCNO/conp-dataset/.github/CONTRIBUTING.md

     datalad save
     datalad publish --to github
     ```

-4. Publish the modifications to your fork of the main dataset:
+4. Add metadata to your dataset

-    From the main repository (`conp-dataset`):
-    ```console
-    datalad save
-    datalad publish --to origin
-    ```

-## Adding meta-data

 Adding meta-data about your dataset is required.
-Metadata has to be added in
+Metadata has to be added
+in a JSON file called `dats.json`, located at the root of your dataset, and
-a JSON file with the following attributes based on [bioCADDIE
+containing the following attributes based on [bioCADDIE
 DATS](https://github.com/biocaddie/WG3-MetadataSpecifications):
 - schema
 - title